Principle 2 - Structure the Board to add value

 The Board has reviewed the skills of the current directors against the skill categories in the table above and determined that the current composition of the Board meets or exceeds the minimum requirements in each category.

-At 30 June 2017, the Board comprised eight members including seven independent Non-Executive Directors and the Chief Executive Officer & Executive Director.
-The DXFM constitution allows for the appointment of up to 10 directors.
+The Board comprises a majority of Independent Directors and at 30 June 2018, the Board comprised eight members including seven independent Non-Executive Directors and the Chief Executive Officer & Executive Director.
+The DXFM Board allows for the appointment of up to 10 directors, and that a majority, or greater than 50% of the Board should be independent directors, with the Chair to be non-executive and independent.

 |Name||Independent||Qualifications||Date Appointed||Years served|